 Just after the Battles of Lexington and Concord, Rhode Island Speaker of the House Metcalf Bowler sent a letter to the Massachusetts Provincial Congress.
 The letter stated the position of his colony toward the rebellion.
 “Firm and determined,” he wrote.

 How firm and determined Metcalf Bowler was is open to question.

-Bowler, an emigre from London, England, became a very rich man as a merchant in Newport, R.I.
-He was an ardent horticulturist who maintained the most beautiful garden in Portsmouth, R.I., before the American Revolution.
-Though he was an accomplished politician and businessman, Bowler is remembered for cultivating the popular Rhode Island Greening apple.
+Bowler, an immigrant from London, England, grew very rich man as a merchant in Newport, R.I.
+An ardent horticulturist, he maintained the most beautiful garden in Portsmouth, R.I., before the American Revolution.
+Though he accomplished much as a politician and businessman, people remember Bowler for cultivating the popular Rhode Island Greening apple.

-Metcalf Bowler served as speaker of the House of Representatives in Rhode Island from 1767-1776 and as chief justice of the Rhode Island Supreme Court in 1776.
-His Portsmouth estate was ruined by the British during the occupation of Newport in December 1776.
+Metcalf Bowler served as speaker of the House of Representatives in Rhode Island from 1767-1776.
+Then in 1776 he served as chief justice of the Rhode Island Supreme Court in 1776.
+During the occupation of Newport, the British ruined his Portsmouth estate.
 Bowler fled to Providence, where he operated a dry goods store and then a boarding house.

-In the late 1920s, research into the papers of Sir Henry Clinton found letters revealing that Metcalf Bowler was a paid informant for the British during the time he was hailed as a patriot.
-He was apparently trying to protect his Portsmouth estate.
+In the late 1920s, research into the papers of Sir Henry Clinton found letters revealing that Metcalf Bowler was a paid informant for the British.
+He apparently did it to protect his Portsmouth estate.
 It still isn’t clear if he gave the British any useful information.

-On April 25, 1775, Metcalf Bowler wrote a letter to the Massachusetts Provincial Congress in the aftermath of the Battles of Lexington and Concord on behalf of the Rhode Island General Assembly, he assured Massachusetts of his colony’s support for the American Revolution.
+On April 25, 1775, Metcalf Bowler wrote a letter to the Massachusetts Provincial Congress.
+Writing on behalf of the Rhode Island General Assembly, he assured Massachusetts of his colony’s support for the American Revolution.

 He wrote that the Assembly was sitting in Providence ” to consult and act upon the present distresses into which your Colony and all of New-England are involved.”